How to Fix Gas igniter failure on Whirlpool WGD6120HW (Gas)

 Step 1

-Unplug the dryer and shut the gas supply valve before removing the lower front panel — two screws at the bottom edge release it, then the panel snaps off to expose the burner assembly.
+Start by unplugging the dryer and shutting off the gas supply valve before removing the lower front panel.
+There are two screws at the bottom edge that release it, and then the panel will snap off, giving you access to the burner assembly.
 Cutting power and gas before touching any components eliminates the risk of electric shock and gas ignition during diagnosis.

 Step 2

-Locate the igniter (the glow bar mounted at the burner inlet) and test it on Rx1 with a multimeter, looking for a resistance reading between 50–400Ω.
-A reading above 600Ω means the igniter is too weak to generate enough heat to open the gas valve solenoids, so the burner never lights — replace the igniter if it falls outside the good range.
-Pro tip: never touch a glow-bar igniter with bare hands; skin oils create hot spots that cause premature failure.
+Locate the igniter (the glow bar mounted at the burner inlet) and test it on Rx1 with a multimeter, checking for a resistance reading between 50–400Ω.
+If you get a reading above 600Ω, it means the igniter is too weak to generate enough heat to open the gas valve solenoids, meaning you’ll need to replace it.
+Pro tip: never touch a glow-bar igniter with bare hands; skin oils can create hot spots that lead to premature failure.

 Step 3

-Test the radiant flame sensor — the bi-metal strip positioned near the igniter — on Rx1 by checking for continuity at room temperature.
-Continuity means the sensor is good; an open reading means the strip has failed and cannot signal the control to keep the gas valve open, so replace it.
-This sensor is the most common reason a burner lights briefly then shuts off.
+Next, test the radiant flame sensor—a bi-metal strip near the igniter—using the multimeter on Rx1.
+Check for continuity at room temperature.
+If you get continuity, the sensor is good; an open reading means the strip has failed and cannot signal the control to keep the gas valve open, so you’ll want to replace it.
+This sensor is often the reason why a burner lights briefly and then shuts off.

 Step 4

-Test the gas valve solenoids by probing each coil cap on the valve body on Rx1: the primary coil should read approximately 1,300Ω and the secondary coil should fall between 90–600Ω.
-An open reading on either coil means that solenoid cannot energize, so the valve stays closed and gas never reaches the burner — replace the coil kit, which slides off the valve body without replacing the entire valve.
-Pro tip: purchase the coil kit rather than the full valve to save significant cost.
+Now, test the gas valve solenoids by probing each coil cap on the valve body with your multimeter on Rx1: the primary coil should read around 1,300Ω, and the secondary coil should range between 90–600Ω.
+An open reading on either coil means that solenoid cannot energize, causing the valve to stay closed and gas never reaching the burner.
+You can replace the coil kit, which slides off the valve body without needing to replace the entire valve.
+Pro tip: purchase the coil kit instead of the full valve to save significant cost.

 Step 5

-Reinstall all components with the gas valve still shut, then slowly reopen the gas valve to allow the line to pressurize gradually and check for leaks before plugging in.
-Once reconnected, run a full heated cycle and observe the burner — a steady blue flame confirms the ignition system is functioning correctly.
+Reinstall all components with the gas valve still shut, then slowly reopen the gas valve to allow the line to pressurize gradually.
+Before plugging in the dryer, check for leaks.
+Once everything is reconnected, run a full heated cycle and observe the burner—a steady blue flame confirms the ignition system is functioning correctly.
 Use a gas leak detector spray or soapy water around all fittings after reopening the valve as a final safety check.

 Step 6

-If the burner ignites but shuts off before the cycle completes, the radiant flame sensor is still the culprit even if it passed the room-temperature continuity test — the bi-metal strip can fail intermittently when it heats up.
-Replace the flame sensor and retest; this symptom is almost always that component and not the igniter or solenoids.
+If the burner ignites but shuts off before the cycle completes, it is still likely the radiant flame sensor at fault—even if it passed the room-temperature continuity test.
+The bi-metal strip can fail intermittently when heated.
+Replace the flame sensor and retest; this symptom usually points to that component rather than the igniter or solenoids.

 Where to Buy Replacement Parts